tiepdotme/redant-home/_posts/2018-08-17-why-we-dont-enter-awards.md

 categories:
   - our-work
 author: Ben Still
-image:
-meta:
-  keywords: Digital Awards
 description: I have this friend.
 Let's call him Wayne.
 He works in advertising.
+keywords: Digital Awards
+image:
 excerpt:
   short: I have this friend.
 Let's call him Wayne.
 He works in advertising.
   long: I have this friend.
 Let's call him Wayne.
 He works in advertising.
 I don't think I'm being unkind if I were to describe him as being a bit preoccupied with status.
 Obsessed would be more accurate.